CavalcanteLucas/ytcounter/README.txt

 Hello user,
-This programs tells how long will it take to finish a YouTube playlist.
+This programs tells you how long it will take for you to finish your favorite YouTube playlist.
+Have fun.

 Input:
     - Valid YouTube playlist URL;